Robert Buckland

 Buckland was Solicitor General for England and Wales from 2014 to 2019 and Minister of State for Prisons from May to July 2019.
 He was appointed Secretary of State for Justice and Lord Chancellor by Boris Johnson in July 2019, serving until the cabinet reshuffle in September 2021.
-In July 2022, following the mass resignation of ministers from the government, he was appointed Secretary of State for Wales by Johnson, and continued to serve in the position under Liz Truss; he resigned from the role when new Prime Minister Rishi Sunak took office in October 2022.
+In July 2022, following the mass resignation of ministers from the Johnson government, he was appointed Secretary of State for Wales by Johnson, and continued to serve in the position under Liz Truss; he resigned from the role when new Prime Minister Rishi Sunak took office in October 2022.

+Before entering politics, Buckland was a barrister practicing in Wales, and also sat as a recorder (a type of part-time judge) in the Crown Court.
+He was appointed honorary canon of Bristol Cathedral in 2024.
+After losing his seat as an MP, he was appointed as the Church of England's Third Church Estates Commissioner in 2025.

 Early life and career

-Buckland was born on 22 September 1968 in Llanelli, Wales.
-He was educated at Old Road County Primary School (Ysgol yr Hen Heol) and then at St Michael's School, Llanelli (Ysgol Sant Mihangel).
+Robert Buckland was born on 22 September 1968 in Llanelli, Wales.
+He was educated at Old Road County Primary School (Ysgol yr Hen Heol) and then privately at St Michael's School, Llanelli (Ysgol Sant Mihangel).

-He studied at Hatfield College, University of Durham, where he became Secretary of the Junior Common Room and President of the Durham Union Society in Michaelmas term 1989.
-He graduated in Law in 1990, and the following year was called to the bar at the Inner Temple.
+In 1990, he graduated in law from Hatfield College, University of Durham, where he was Secretary of the Junior Common Room and President of the Durham Union Society in Michaelmas term 1989.
+He was called to the bar in 1991 at the Inner Temple.

-Buckland practised as a barrister in Wales from 1992 to 2010, specialising in criminal law in the Crown Court at Swansea, Cardiff, Merthyr and Newport.
+Buckland practised as a barrister in Wales from 1992 to 2010, specialising in criminal law at the Crown Court in Swansea, Cardiff, Merthyr and Newport.
 He was appointed as a recorder in 2009, sitting as a part-time judge in the Crown Court.
 He was appointed Queen's Counsel in 2014 on becoming Solicitor General and was elected as a Master of the Bench of Inner Temple.